PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 This node includes a **timeout** parameter to retain the previous state when no new detection is made.
 This prevents undesirable behavior such as sudden braking.
 In fact, if the system fails to detect a state, it assumes the light is red by default.

-To avoid overloading the system with computations—and since this is not a safety-critical task—the detection node runs at **10 Hz**, which offers a reasonable update frequency.
+To avoid overloading the system with computations, and since this is not a safety-critical task, the detection node runs at **10 Hz**, which offers a reasonable update frequency.
 (Note: For comparison, average human reaction time to visual stimuli is around 180–250 ms.)

 The detection model is lightweight and can run easily at **30 Hz**.
 Since the camera also operates at 30 Hz and the model is deterministic (relying only on the current image), running it faster would offer no benefit.